omahs/paima-engine-docs/docs/home/1-setup/10-connecting-wallets.md

 ## (Not Recommended) Using MetaMask {#metamask}

 [MetaMask](https://metamask.io/) is a popular browser extension wallet.
 Although it works okay for mainnet, it is not optimized for developer usage on networks running locally.
-We'll show your the steps on how to get it working despite this, but we recommend [Rivet](#rivet) if possible.
+We'll show you the steps on how to get it working despite this, but we recommend [Rivet](#rivet) if possible.

 Key points to keep in mind:
 1. These steps are **only required if running on a localhost network** (not required on mainnet / testnet)